Mars Bay Bonefish Lodge: FAQ’s

 All slots are reserved for fishing guests

 If he/she likes to fish…absolutely.
 If he/she doesn’t fish….absolutely not!
 Your spouse will make us both miserable.
-Mars Bay is a fisherman’s paradise but it is also undeveloped.
-Apart from fishing, there is nothing to do but fish and watch the world turn.
+Mars Bay is undeveloped.
+Apart from fishing, there is nothing to do but watch the world turn.
 We have is no staff at the lodge during the day, nobody around to make you lunch, no tanning on the beach; the bugs will chew you up.
 The are no waves crashing on the shoreline, the water is too shallow.
 There is no nightlife, no places to shop, and no quaint villages to explore.
 Any convenience store in the states would qualify as a Super Walmart on South Andros.

 All slots are reserved for fishing guests.